Shepherding Pastors of Martin Luther Church have been;

 We are currently being led by Thomas A. Cassem as our Interim Pastor.

-Martin Luther Church disciples are involved in many community projects including; James Island Outreach, Tri-County Veterans Support Network, Tricounty Family Ministries, Habitat for Humanity, Cub Scouts, Respite Care Charleston, Alcoholics Anonymous, and other Community Ecumenical / Worship Service projects.
+Martin Luther Church disciples are involved in many community projects including; James Island Outreach, Tri-County Veterans Support Network, Tricounty Family Ministries, Habitat for Humanity, Cub Scouts, Respite Care Charleston, Alcoholics Anonymous, Postpartum Support Charleston and other Community Ecumenical / Worship Service projects.

-Another son of the congregation, Philip H. Harkey, was ordained in 2009 and currently serves at Holy Spirit Lutheran Church in Manahawkin, New Jersey.
+Another son of the congregation, Philip H. Harkey, was ordained in 2009.

 In 2014 and 2015, stained glass windows were added to the Sanctuary and Narthex of Martin Luther church, creating a beautiful visual manner to glorify God.